CYLIX-V2/Cylix-Demo/README.md

 ## What is Cylix?

-Cylix is an **AI-driven cybersecurity and purple-team validation platform**, not just a simple scanner.
+Cylix is an **AI-driven cybersecurity platform for purple-team validation and threat investigation**.

 It helps security teams: